espressif/esp-azure/azure-iot-sdk-c/uamqp/deps/azure-c-shared-utility/README.md

 In order to turn on/off the tlsio implementations use the following CMAKE options:

 * `-Duse_schannel:bool={ON/OFF}` - turns on/off the SChannel support
 * `-Duse_openssl:bool={ON/OFF}` - turns on/off the OpenSSL support.
-If this option is use an environment variable name OpenSSLDir should be set to point to the OpenSSL folder.
+If this option is used, an environment variable named OpenSSLDir should be set to point to the OpenSSL folder.
 * `-Duse_wolfssl:bool={ON/OFF}` - turns on/off the WolfSSL support.
-If this option is use an environment variable name WolfSSLDir should be set to point to the WolfSSL folder.
+If this option is used, an environment variable named WolfSSLDir should be set to point to the WolfSSL folder.
 * `-Duse_http:bool={ON/OFF}` - turns on/off the HTTP API support.
 * `-Duse_installed_dependencies:bool={ON/OFF}` - turns on/off building azure-c-shared-utility using installed dependencies.
 This package may only be installed if this flag is ON.
 * `-Drun_unittests:bool={ON/OFF}` - enables building of unit tests.
 Default is OFF.